2024–25 Belmont Bruins women's basketball team

-The 2024–25 Belmont Bruins women's basketball team represents Belmont University during the 2024–25 NCAA Division I women's basketball season.
-The Bruins, led by eighth-year head coach Bart Brooks, play their home games at the Curb Event Center in Nashville, Tennessee as members of the Missouri Valley Conference.
+The 2024–25 Belmont Bruins women's basketball team represented Belmont University during the 2024–25 NCAA Division I women's basketball season.
+The Bruins, led by eighth-year head coach Bart Brooks, played their home games at the Curb Event Center in Nashville, Tennessee as members of the Missouri Valley Conference.

 Previous season

 The Bruins finished the 2023–24 season 26–8, 17–3 in MVC play, to finish in second place.
-They would defeat UIC, before falling to Missouri State in the semifinals of the MVC tournament.
-They received an at-large bid to the WBIT, where they would defeat Ball State in the first round, before falling to Penn State in the second round.
+They defeated UIC, before falling to Missouri State in the semifinals of the MVC tournament.
+They received an at-large bid to the WBIT, where they defeated Ball State in the first round, before falling to Penn State in the second round.

 Preseason

 On October 1, 2024, the MVC released their preseason coaches poll.
 Belmont was picked to finish third in the MVC regular season.